agenda/agenda/README.md

 ### define(jobName, [options], fn)

 Defines a job with the name of `jobName`.
 When a job of `jobName` gets run, it will be passed to `fn(job, done)`.
-To maintain asynchronous behavior, you must call `done()` when you are processing the job.
-If your function is synchronous, you may omit `done` from the signature.
+To maintain asynchronous behavior, you may either provide a Promise-returning function in `fn` *or* provide `done` as a second parameter to `fn`.
+If `done` is specified in the function signature, you must call `done()` when you are processing the job.
+If your function is synchronous or returns a Promise, you may omit `done` from the signature.

 `options` is an optional argument which can overwrite the defaults.
 It can take the following: